libp2p/interface-connection/README.md

 - `JavaScript` - `conn.close()`

-This method closes a connection with other peer, as well as all the streams running in the connection.
+This method closes the connection to the remote peer, as well as all the streams running in the connection.

 It returns a `Promise`.